nibr1609/nibr1609.github.io/_pages/about.md

 ---

 Hey, my name is Niklas Britz and I'm currently a student at [Saarland University](https://saarland-informatics-campus.de/), Germany.
 I specialize in **Cryptography**.
-Iam currently working on my bachelor's thesis, centering around secret-sharing.
+I am currently working on my bachelor's thesis, centering around secret-sharing.

 From September 2022 to June 2023 I did a study abroad at the [University of Washington](https://www.cs.washington.edu/), Seattle.